 The Black Saddled Coral Grouper has a typical grouper shape.
-It’s typical coloration is white background with five large saddles and one small one on the rear of the caudal area.
+It’s coloration is a white background with five large black saddles and one small one on the rear of the caudal area.
 The fins are a bright yellow and there is a brown patch over the face.
 The lower lip is lined with yellow.

 BLACK SADDLED CORAL GROUPER IN THE WILD